What is a Delaware Corporation?

 Unlike an LLC, there is a threefold power structure in a corporation; therefore, both the responsibilities and the liabilities of the people involved in the business are distributed, at least in administration.

 At the top of the structure are the shareholders of the company who owns the business.
 These people do not interfere with the daily routine of the company; however, they are the ones responsible for the critical decisions taken.
-Each shareholder has a single vote for a single share; which means, the major shareholders who own the majority of the shares gives the critical decisions.
+Each shareholder has a single vote for a single share; which means, the major shareholders who own the majority of the shares give the critical decisions.

 In the second layer are the members of the board of directors.
 These people burden the whole responsibility in the daily administration of the company.
-Through the board meetings, they take decisions for essential subjects; such as the number and price of the stock that will be issued, hiring people, setting the salaries for the employees and general company policies and so forth.
+Through the board meetings, they take decisions for essential subjects; such as the number and price of the stock that will be issued, hiring people, setting the salaries for the employees and general company policies, and so forth.
 Financially, the essential duty of the board of directors is to decide whether the company will distribute dividends; and if so, how will it be.
 This also affects the taxation status of the company.

 The shareholders can fire the board of directors with or without reason; therefore, the shareholders are always the primary decision-makers in a corporation.

-And the last layer are employees and the workers of a corporation who work in the company for a salary.
+And the last layer is employees and the workers of a corporation who work in the company for a salary.
 They are hired and fired (if necessary) by the members of the board of directors.

 Since several shareholders own a corporation, it can be run forever despite if the shareholders die or decide to leave the corporation.